shaneebkhan/android-app/doc/reference/orm.rst

 ``'!'``
     logical *NOT*, arity 1.

-    .. tip:: Mostly to negate combinations of criteria
-        :class: aphorism

-        Individual criterion generally have a negative form (e.g. ``=`` -> ``!=``, ``<`` -> ``>=``) which is simpler than negating the positive.
+    .. note:: Mostly to negate combinations of criteria Individual criterion generally have a negative form (e.g. ``=`` -> ``!=``, ``<`` -> ``>=``) which is simpler than negating the positive.